Principle 14

 The Social Scoreboard measures progress on the principles of the EPSR.
 Linked to the principle of minimum income, the Scoreboard outlines that in the EU:

-• 7% of European citizens were at risk of poverty or social exclusion, while 6.3% were in severe material and social deprivation.
+• The share of people at risk of poverty or social exclusion (AROPE) was 21.4% in 2023, while 6.1% were in severe material and social deprivation.

-• 4% of children aged 0 to 17 were at risk of poverty or exclusion, while 7.5% of children lived in severe material and social deprivation.
+• Among children aged 0–18, 24.2% were at risk of poverty or social exclusion, and 7.1% lived in severe material and social deprivation.

 P14_Woman with money white